 - Winter Harbour

 23. Spot some bears at Clayoquot Sound

-One of the best places to see in Vancouver Island is the Clayoquot Sound, a great avenue for those who would like to do bear watching.
-These bears go to the beaches when there is low tide in order to forage for food.
+One of the best places to see on Vancouver Island in the Clayoquot Sound, a great avenue for those who want to do bear-watching.
+These bears go to the beaches when there is low tide to forage for food.

 Onlookers stay at the boat quietly and respectfully, and thanks to the bears’ poor eyesight, you are safe in your space – provided you stick to the rules.

 Bear Watching at Clayoquot Sound happens between April and October.
 One of the most trusted tour organizers for this activity is Ocean Outfitters.